Mapwize/mapwize-ui-ios/README.md

 ## Description

-The Mapwize UI view comes with the following UIs:
+The Mapwize UI view comes with the following components:

 - Mapwize SDK integration
 - Floor controller